 Best things to do on Governors Island

-Slap on your spats and practice the Charleston because the Jazz Age Lawn party is returning to Governor’s Island.
-Sip on Prohibition-era cocktails like a classic St-Germain with mineral water and a twist or a glass of bubbly and none of the back-alley hooch of the day.
+Slap on your spats and practice the Charleston because the Jazz Age Lawn party returns to Governors Island.
+Sip on Prohibition-era cocktails or a glass of bubbly and none of the back-alley hooch of the day.
 Food vendors will be on hand to keep your Lindy Hop hoppin’.

-From noon to 9pm each day, 12,000 revelers—dressed in nothing but pink and white, duh—will descend onto Governor's Island for this rosé-themed fest.
+From noon to 9pm each day, 12,000 revelers—dressed in nothing but pink and white, duh—descend onto Governors Island for this rosé-themed fest.
 Settle onto rosé-hued designer blankets for stemless glasses of still, sparkling and champagne rosé selections.
 The afternoons will be soundtracked with live DJ sets and more performances.

-For the first time ever, Governors Island will host the Holi Hai Festival of Color during its opening weekend.
+Governors Island hosts the Holi Hai Festival of Color in May.
 If you’re not familiar, Holi Hai is a party celebrating the coming of spring through live music and dancing, while guests throw rainbow-hued powders all over each other.
 That’s right: Everyone gets tye-dyed!

-Arts group Figment takes over Governors Island with its usual hodgepodge of mind-bending, genre-crossing projects.
+Arts group FIGMENT takes over Governors Island with its usual hodgepodge of mind-bending, genre-crossing projects.
 For its opening weekend, wander through more than 300 projects, which include live performances.
-Two installations will be up all summer long: a minigolf course and a Pavilion titled “Cast and Place.”
+Bonus: There's also a mini-golf course!

-The island already has an impressive playground (including slides for adults), but the landmark is creating a new attraction, Adventures at Governors Island, comprising a climbing wall, maze and a ziplining adventure within the Island’s Western Development Zone near Liggett Terrace.
-Just imagine that killer view of the Statue of Liberty while soaring through the island breeze!
-Opens Memorial Day Weekend.
+The island already has an impressive playground which includes slides for adults, but there's also another adult and kid-friendly attraction: Adventures at Governors Island.This fun zone comprises a climbing wall, a maze and a ziplining course located on the Western Development Zone near Liggett Terrace.

 Two-wheeling fiends already know that Governors Island offers amazing bike paths, and visitors are welcome to BYOB (bring your own bike), rent or hit up the Citi Bike kiosks.
 However, you can also borrow a bike for free for an hour between 10am and noon every weekday.
 Ride like a baller without the cost?
 Sign us up!